swizzin/docs.swizzin.ltd/docs/guides/migrating.md

 - letsencrypt
   - Install before and also after just for good measure
 - organizr
+  - Shut down nginx on old server, then transfer the `config.php` and `users.db` files in `/srv/organizr` and its db folder
+- quota
 - quassel
 - rclone
 - mango